KathyaTapia/KathyaTapia.github.io/README.md

 “The Effects of Limiting Pricing in the Private Health Insurance Market: The Chilean Case”

-“Estimating Educational Returns to Health Coverage: The GES Program”

-“Distributional Treatment-Effect Analysis in Stata”

 “Gendered Incidence of the Costs of Unplanned Fertility”